openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

 establishments, clusters of excellence and Excellence Initiatives, in endless and almost unbearable repetitions.”*

-But how do we actually know what excellence is and where it is worthwhile to foster scientific elite?
-In reality, no one actually knows, least of all politicians who enthusiastically launch such excellence initiatives.
-This is where the idea of artificially staged competitions comes in.
-It is assumed, that these competitions will automatically make the best rise to the top—without the need to care about neither content nor purpose of research.
+Yet how do we actually know what excellence is and where it is worthwhile to foster a scientific elite?
+In reality, no one actually knows, least of all the politicians who enthusiastically launch such excellence initiatives.
+This is where the idea of artificially staged competition comes in.
+It is assumed that these competitions will automatically make the best rise to the top—without the need to care about neither content nor purpose of research.
 We may call this “contest illusion”.
-For the first time, this contest illusion has been applied to science in England under the Thatcher government in the 1980s.
+This contest illusion was applied to science in England for the first time under the Thatcher government in the 1980s.
 Afterwards it was quickly copied in other countries.
-The Thatcher government, inspired by its belief in markets and competition, would have loved to privatize all institutions engaged in academic activities and to let markets decide, which kind of science was needed and which was not.
+The Thatcher government, inspired by its belief in markets and competition, would have loved to privatize all institutions engaged in academic activities and to let markets decide which kind of science was needed, and which was not.
 However, this proved to be impossible.
 Basic research constitutes, for the most part, a common good which cannot be sold for profit at a market.
 Privatization would therefore completely wipe out basic research.
-Thus, artificially staged competitions were created, which were then termed markets (internal markets, pseudo markets), even though this was a false labeling.
+Thus, artificially staged competitions were created, which were then termed markets (internal markets, pseudo-markets), even though this was a false labeling.

-Connected to the euphoria about market and competition there was also a deep mistrust towards independent research taking place in “ivory towers”, of which politicians often do not know what it is good for.
+Connected to the euphoria about markets and competition, there was also a deep mistrust towards independent research taking place within “ivory towers”, the purpose of which politicians often do not understand.
 What does the search for knowledge bring apart from high costs?
-On these grounds, the former British minister of education Charles Clarke characterized “the medieval search for truth” as obsolete and unnecessary (quoted after Thorpe, 2003).
+On these grounds, the former British minister of education Charles Clarke characterized “the medieval search for truth” as obsolete and unnecessary [^1].
 Modern universities should produce applicable knowledge, which can be transformed into growth of the gross domestic product, and additionally make it more sustainable.
 Universities should think “entrepreneurial” and adjust to economic needs (see Maasen and Weingart, 2008).
-For this reason, governments in many countries and particularly in the EU started to organize gigantic research programs.
+For this reason, governments in many countries, and particularly in the EU, started to organize gigantic research programs.
 Instead of making research funds directly available to universities, they are now in competition with each other, so that only the “best” get a chance.
 This should ensure that above all practice-oriented and applicable knowledge is created and government funds are not wasted (e.g. for “unnecessary” basic research).
-And universities are forced to construct illusionary worlds of utility and to pretend that all research serves an immediate purpose (Körner, 2007).
+Hence universities are forced to construct illusionary worlds of utility and to pretend that all research serves an immediate purpose (Körner 2007).

 How can you impress the research commissions responsible for the distribution of funds?
-This is mainly achieved by increasing measurable output such as publications, projects funded by third-party funds and networks with other institutes and universities.
-In this way, “excellence” is demonstrated which in turn leads to easier access to further government research funds.
-Competitiveness has therefore become a priority for universities and their main goal is to perform as high as possible in measurable indicators, which play an important role in the artificially staged competitions.
+This is mainly achieved by increasing measurable output such as publications, projects funded by third-party funds, and networks with other institutes and universities.
+In this way, “excellence” is demonstrated, in turn leading to easier access to further government research funds.
+Competitiveness has therefore become a priority for universities and their main goal is to perform as highly as possible in measurable indicators which play an important role in the artificially staged competitions.
 The underlying belief is that our knowledge increases proportionally to the amount of scientific projects, publications and also to the intensity of networking between research